 - 1. Counseling of students in groups and as individuals on alcohol and other substance use/abuse.
 Counselors shall be appropriately trained and skilled school staff assigned for this purpose. - 2.
 Referring students to community or other outside agencies such as Allegany Area Council on Alcoholism and Substance Abuse, Inc. when their use/abuse of alcohol and other substances requires additional counseling or treatment.
-Referral is a key link in school and community efforts and the process is basic to the dissemination of information regarding available counseling and health services. - 3 Providing a supportive school environment designed to continue the recovery process for students returning from treatment. - 4.
-Ensuring confidentiality as required by state and federal law.

-C. Disciplinary Measures (Students)

-1. Disciplinary measures for students consuming, sharing and/or selling, using and/or possessing alcohol beverages, illegal drugs, counterfeit and designer drugs, or paraphernalia for the use of such drugs shall be outlined in the District's policy on Student Rights and Responsibilities (#5501) and Interscholastic Athletics (#5139.1).

-D. Staff Development
+Referral is a key link in school and community efforts and the process is basic to the dissemination of information regarding available counseling and health services. - 3.
+Providing a supportive school environment designed to continue the recovery process for students returning from treatment. - 4.
+Ensuring confidentiality as required by state and federal law. - C. Disciplinary Measures (Students) - 1.
+Disciplinary measures for students consuming, sharing and/or selling, using and/or possessing alcohol beverages, illegal drugs, counterfeit and designer drugs, or paraphernalia for the use of such drugs shall be outlined in the District's policy on Student Rights and Responsibilities (#5501) and Interscholastic Athletics (#5139.1). - D. Staff Development regulations.
+Teachers shall be trained to implement the District's K-l2 alcohol and other substance prevention curricula; intervention staff shall be suitably trained to carry out appropriate services.

 There shall be ongoing training of District staff about the components of an effective alcohol and other substances program.
-Training shall include, but not be limited to,
+Training shall include, but not be limited to, District policies and regulations and the staff's role in implementing such policies and